 Intermittent fasting can be challenging, especially during the initial stages.
 It is essential to listen to your body and understand its limitations.
 Pushing yourself too hard can lead to adverse effects, including fatigue, dizziness, and headaches.

 According to a study published in the Journal of Nutrition and Metabolism, following a flexible intermittent fasting approach that allows for adjustments in meal timing and duration can lead to better adherence and results.
-3
+3. It is crucial to identify your body’s signals and make adjustments accordingly.

 4. Keeping a Journal